 These unique attractions serve hearty meals with plenty of kid-friendly entrees and sides.
 The shows are even better than the food, with just enough corny humor to keep kids happy and plenty to also get adults chuckling.
 Families with kids tend to gravitate towards the famed Hatfield & McCoy Dinner Show, but Dolly Parton’s Stampede and the Pirates Voyage Dinner & Show are also worth checking out.

 While a car or SUV will quickly get you from point A to point B, the local trolley makes getting around a lot more fun.
-As the country’s second-largest rural transit system, this is a top option for escaping traffic while taking in the sights and sound of Pigeon Forge.
+As the country’s second-largest rural transit system, this is a top option for escaping traffic while taking in the sights and sounds of Pigeon Forge.

 The trolley’s six main routes allow you and your family to access a variety of the area’s kid-friendly destinations on your itinerary.
 Parents with young children will be relieved to learn that strollers are perfectly acceptable on the trolley.
-Why fuss with getting your baby or toddler in and out of the car when you can rely on this convenient options?
+Why fuss with getting your baby or toddler in and out of the car when you can rely on these convenient options?